piekb/semantic-web-tech/README.md

 https://opennmt.net/OpenNMT-py/

 ## data-prep
-Folder containing full training data file, a Python script to write the desired data to a specific file, and those three files.
+Folder used for data preparation.

+Run "python3 prep.py -arg", where -arg can be "train" or "test".
+The full train/test data will then be split into sparql, corrected, and intermediate train/test data files.